 Don’t stop there.
 Visit even more villages of Kea.

-Visitors who may have done a bit of research, will seek the Lion of Kea.
-It is located at the Ioulis village outskirts, walking there through a nice path with pretty good view.
+Visitors who may have done a bit of research will seek the Lion of Kea.
+It is located on the Ioulis village outskirts, walking there through a beautiful path with a pretty good view.

 Some of the churches are spectacular with bright colors and yards with refreshing shade.
-This one is from the church of Panagia Kastriani.
+This one is from the Monastery of Panagia Kastriani.

 View from atop of Kastriani.

-There is a small variety of hiking routes but keep in mind that sun is strong and Kea is not considered a “luscious green” island.
+There is a small variety of hiking routes, but keep in mind that the sun is intense, and Kea is not considered a “luscious green” island.